kefniark/mango-sql/docs/api/custom-queries.md

 One of the key features or Mango SQL is the ability to write your own queries.

-Unlike most ORM or client RAW queries, these will be like the rest of MangoSQL fully typed and prepared
+Unlike most ORM or client RAW queries, these will be like the rest of MangoSQL fully typed and easy to use.

 ## queries.sql
-Create a `queries.sql` next to your schema, and here you can write your queries and name them to more easily recognize them in your codebase.
+Create a `queries.sql` next to your schema, and here write your queries, and name them to more easily recognize them in your codebase.

 ```sql [queries.sql]
 -- queryMany: UserNotDeleted